 Just when you thought it couldn’t get any more confusing… Impacted?
 What the heck does that mean?

 Ok, here’s the thing.
 Because the state colleges in California State Universities receive so many applicants for a given semester, their list of CSU applicants can exceed the maximum limits for students to be admitted.

 What does that mean?
 It means that so many people are applying to California State Universities that not everyone can fit.
 Because of this issue, certain majors for these schools become what are called Impacted majors.

 Impacted majors required CSU supplementary admission criteria.

-Sooo remember the different colored section on our chart of CSU Averages above?
-Think of it like a traffic light.
+So remember the different colored section on our chart of CSU Averages above?
+Think of it as a traffic light.